Steven-Kha/362-Dating-Database/README.md

 11/15: v2.4b Added 3 recent users.
 But uses older Gui code <-Steven

 11/15: v2.5 Added Contact us and FAQ <-Kyle

+11/17: v2.6 Added color to all of the buttons <-Kyle